wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/4-configure-microsoft-viva-insights.md

-The primary steps involved in setting up workplace analytics in Microsoft Viva Insights include:
+Setting up workplace analytics in Microsoft Viva Insights is a straightforward process.
+Here's an overview of the primary steps:

 1. Your Microsoft 365 or Azure Active Directory admin assigns the licenses and roles.
 2. The designated Viva Insights admin sets up the system defaults and privacy settings.
 3. The Viva Insights admin then prepares and uploads the organizational data.
 4. Microsoft Viva Insights validates the upload and then processes the data.

 After these steps are complete, your organization has full access to all service features.
-The only exceptions are for admin-only settings.
-These settings include privacy and system default settings, and settings that control uploading of HR data.
+The only exceptions are for admin-only settings, such as for uploading HR data, and the privacy and system default settings.

 Organizational data contains effective dates that map to the Microsoft 365 data.
 This data should be uploaded on a regular (monthly) schedule to reflect changes in your organization.
 The Microsoft 365 collaboration data updates weekly.

 ### Microsoft Viva Insights and data privacy

 Microsoft Viva Insights resides within the Microsoft 365 trust boundaries.
-These boundaries are defined by organizations for privacy safeguards and protections of individual employees.
+These boundareis are defined by organizations for privacy safeguards and protections of individual employees.
 By default, only metadata is processed for generating metrics that don't include personal information.
-Your organization has full control over how to use and deploy Viva Insights.
-You can also control the level of visibility of the workplace analysis that's generated.
+Your organization has full control over how Viva Insights is used, deployed, and the visibility it has in your organization.

 User-specific controls in Viva Insights include: